RebeccaWXY/FTP-Xinyao-Sneheel/readme.txt

 cd:	changes working director using the chddir call.

 !ls, !pwd, !cd are operated only in client locally and does not involve server.

+The server also takes the help of three functions finderu, finderp, and finderfd.
+The first two help in authorization while finderfd() helps us to identify what username adn passowrd a given given client has for all subsequent operations.